|Volunteering as a Health Professional in Washington State on a limited basis|

 - The volunteer health care professional may not charge for any time or services performed in Washington State, but a sponsoring organization may pay for travel expenses.

-NOTE: You must meet all the requirements to volunteer.
+NOTE: We recommend printing a copy of your attestation and the confirmation page at the end of the survey for your records.
+Confirmation will not be sent separately.
+You must meet all the requirements to volunteer.
 If you do not meet all the above requirements, or if you do not file the attestation at least 10 working days before beginning volunteer practice with the department, you may be charged with unlicensed practice under RCW 18.130.190.
 In addition to possible injunctions and civil fines, engaging in unlicensed practice in Washington State constitutes a gross misdemeanor for a first offense, and a Class C Felony for repeat offenses RCW 18.130.190(7).

 See Frequently Asked Questions or contact our Customer Service staff at (360) 236-4700.